 Most of our customers purchase our properties using mortgage financing.
-Under current PRC law, the minimum down payment is 30% of the total purchase price for the purchase of the first self-use residential unit with total GFA of 90 square meters or more on all existing units and those yet to be completed, and a down payment of 20% on the first residential units for self use with total GFA of under 90 square meters.
+Under current PRC law, the minimum down payment is 30% of the total purchase price for the purchase of the first self-use residential unit.
 The loan-to-value of the mortgage loan is also subject to change according to the economic policies of the central and local governments and banks in China.